zalf-rpm/monica/README.md

 * libmonica ... the libmonica.dll/.so with the MONICA core functionality
 * monica ... the proxy tool, to call the other tools
-* monica-python ... the monica_python.dll/.so to be used as Python library, acting as simple bridge to call MONICA from Python
 * monica-run ... the standalone MONICA commandline model (using libmonica)
 * monica-zmq-control ... a tool to run on the server and accepting ZeroMQ messages to spawn MONICA servers/ZMQ Proxies etc
 * monica-zmq-control-send ... a client side tool to send ZMQ messages to the server